 When you upload, you need to identify your video with its unique entry number, category, title and your station.
 Failing to do this wastes much time and can result in your entry being lost and not judged.
-Please remember we have to deal with up to 200 entries in a relatively short period.
+Please remember we probably have to deal with more than 200 entries in a very short period.